Hot Topics Family Fun PlacesTo Go Guide

 Dutchess County

-Fall Harvest Festivals.
-Pick sustainably grown apples, enjoy wagon rides throughout the orchard, get lost in our corn maze for a cause, and listen to live music while sipping on a hard cider from the Treasury Cider Bar.
-There’s no shortage of delicious food and you can’t forget about our delicious apple cider donuts fresh from our donut window.
+Fall Harvest Festivals Pick sustainably grown apples straight from the trees, enjoy wagon rides throughout the orchard, get lost in our corn maze for a cause (opening date TBA), listen to live music in our courtyard while sipping on a hard cider from the Treasury Cider Bar.
+There’s no shortage of delicious food from our grill (and other amazing food vendors) like our traditional Jamaican Jerk Chicken, and you can’t forget about our delicious cider donuts fresh from our donut window.
 Tickets are required to participate in pick-your-own, wagon rides and access our corn maze.
-Fishkill Farms, 9 Fishkill Farms Road, Fishkill.
+Hopewell Junction.
 9am.

 September 14